Quantum machine learning of large datasets using randomized measurements: Results

 \section{Results}

 We now proceed to numerically and experimentally demonstrate our methods.
 First, we investigate the kernel of our encoding.
 In Fig.\ref{fig:kernel}a we numerically simulate~\cite{johansson2012qutip,yao} two types of hardware efficient PQCs (YZ-CX PQC and NPQC) and show that the quantum kernel is well described by a radial basis function kernel (\eqref{eq:rbf_kernel}, dashed line).
-The kernel diverges from the radial basis function kernel for small values of the kernel and reaches a plateau at $K_\text{min}=\frac{1}{2^N}$, which is the fidelity of Haar random states~\cite{mcclean2018barren}.
+The kernel diverges from the radial basis function kernel for exponentially small values of the kernel and reaches a plateau at $K_\text{min}=\frac{1}{2^N}$, which is the fidelity of Haar random states~\cite{mcclean2018barren}.
 In Fig.\ref{fig:kernel}b, we experimentally measure the kernel of the NPQC with an IBM quantum computer (\emph{ibmq\_guadalupe}~\cite{ibmq-devices}) using randomized measurements and error mitigation (\eqref{eq:kernel_mitigate}).
 We find that the mean value of the kernel matches well with the isotropic radial basis function kernel.
 See Appendix~\ref{sec:ibm_details} for details on the experiment and Appendix~\ref{sec:exp_kernel} for results regarding the YZ-CX PQC.

-Next we address the statistical error introduced by estimating the kernel using randomised measurements and depolarizing noise $p$.
+Next we address the statistical error introduced by estimating the kernel using randomized measurements and global depolarizing noise $p$.
 In Fig.\ref{fig:mitigation}a we simulate the average error

 of measuring the mitigated kernel $K_\text{m}(\boldsymbol{\theta}_i,\boldsymbol{\theta}_j)$ using randomized measurements with respect to its exact value $K(\boldsymbol{\theta}_i,\boldsymbol{\theta}_j)$ as function of number of measurement samples $s$.
-We find that there is a threshold of samples where the error becomes minimal.
-We are able to mitigate depolarizing noise to a noise-free level even for high $p$.
+We find that there is a threshold of samples where the error becomes minimal. \revB{This threshold depends on the choice of the number of measurement settings $r$ and number of qubits $N$.
+We find that the choice $r=8$ provides sufficient accuracy for our experiments. } We are able to mitigate depolarizing noise to a noise-free level even for high $p$.
 In Fig.\ref{fig:mitigation}b, we show the minimal number of samples $s_\text{min}$ required to measure the kernel with an average error of at most $\Delta K<0.1$ as function of depolarization noise $p$.
 The randomized measurement scheme works well even with substantial noise $p$, where we find a power law $s_\text{min}\propto (1-p)^{-2}$.

 Now we assess the overall performance of our approach on a practical task.
 We learn to classify handwritten 2D images of digits ranging from 0 to 9.
 The dataset contains $L=1797$ images of $8 \times 8$ pixels, where each pixel has an integer value between 0 and 16~\cite{kaynak1995methods}.
 We map the image to $M=64$ dimensional feature vectors.
 For the YZ-CX PQC, we use all $M=64$ features, whereas for the NPQC we perform a principal component analysis to reduce it to $M=36$ features.
 We calculate the kernel of the full dataset and use a randomly drawn part of it as training data for optimizing the SVM with Scikit-learn~\cite{pedregosa2011scikit}.
 The accuracy of the SVM is defined as the percentage of correctly classified test data, which are $L_\text{test}=200$ images that have not been used for training.
 The dataset is rescaled using the training data such that each feature has mean value zero and its variance is given by $\frac{1}{\sqrt{M}}$.
 We encode the feature vectors $\boldsymbol{x}_i$ via \eqref{eq:encoding} with $c=1$, where for the YZ-CX PQC we choose $\boldsymbol{\theta}_\text{r}$ randomly and for the NPQC we define $\boldsymbol{\theta}_\text{r}$ such that the QFIM is given by $\mathcal{F}(\boldsymbol{\theta}_\text{r})=I$ (see Appendix~\ref{sec:PQC}).